 Teaching classical literature allows for a redefinition of the limits of the imagination, and this ultimately concerns the technique of bracketing in German Idealism, which makes it possible to orient thought successively towards distinct faculties.
 The imagination is the original borderless faculty, where the others receive their determinations.
 Faculties are only imaginary thought-spaces, and bracketing is the assumption of some contingency which applies to intellection alone.
 This is how thought differentiates its own activity through time, and this determination of faculties is a function of self-relation.
 The distinction of pure and practical reason was Kant’s initial distinction, the original code of critical thought, and that reflects the sedentary ethos of a respected professor of Konigsberg.
 But, as thought undergoes inter-contintental movements, it comes under new pressures and is forced it to invent new forms of bracketing to reflect the contingencies of its migrations and exiles.

 20th century politics had a topology where the ancient relation of Athens-Jerusalem was coded along a Conservative-Liberal axis, so that conservatives identified as those who suspended paganism in favor of liberal monotheistic purity.
 What I am proposing here is an heuristic that would reverse the assumed association between monotheism and conservatism, so that secular liberals are identified as those who have reintroduced religious metaphysics.
 The secularism of Spinoza and Kant prized Semitic vacuity, and denigrated European iconology into tasteless kitsch.
 I want to interrogate the limits of this liberal orientation, and to consider how it exhausts itself.
 This is a rhetoric for re-introducing pagan culture on the high school curricula.
 To make this argument a bit more poignant, allow me to introduce a surprising source, Karl Marx, who opposed universal suffrage, which he saw as an anti-democratic strategy of the bourgeois.
 Democratic representation had existed in Europe since medieval times, where representatives from different classes would meet, and Marx saw universal suffrage as an attempt to obliterate these older forms of democracy.
 The new system reduced everyone to abstract individuals, so that interests were no longer represented in the framework of class relations, and so the singularity of symbolic relations was erased.
 This caused a disjunction between representatives and represented and that way traditional representation was severed by the abstract idea of monotheistic universality.
 For this reason, it becomes imperative to make a tiny concession to fascist rhetoric, and to admit that the corrupt structure of bourgeois politics was “Semitic” in that it adopted an abstract universality which wrecked organic political representation in Europe.
 It could be the case that the liberal secularism of the 20th century is complicit in the provokation of fascism.
-Perhaps it is possible to exit from the cycles of mythical violence by letting the Muslims have their desert, and returning these sea-weary bones to Ithaca.
+Perhaps it is possible to exit from the cycles of mythical violence by letting the Semites have their desert, and returning these sea-weary bones to Ithaca.